codingMustache/codingMustache/README.md

 ## Joke of the Day

-As I get older, I think of all the people I lost along the way.
-Maybe a career as a tour guide wasn't such a good idea.
+I started a new business making yachts in my attic this year...the sails are going through the roof

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+What does the &quot;MP&quot; stand for in MP3?
- 1. Inkscape
+ 1. Multi Pass
- 2. Adobe Photoshop
+ 2. Micro Point
- 3. GIMP
+ 3. Music Player
- 4. Paint.NET
+ 4. Moving Picture

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Moving Picture
 </details>